Nikhil2408/Analysis-of-the-uptime-and-downtime-of-a-website-and-comparing-with-Cloud-SLAs-for-Violation/README.md

 * Comparing time series with machine learning-based prediction approaches for violation management in Cloud SLAs.

-- WALAYAT HUSSAIN, School of Systems, Management and Leadership, Faculty of Engineering and Information Technology, Australian University.
+ -WALAYAT HUSSAIN, School of Systems, Management and Leadership, Faculty of Engineering and Information Technology, Australian University.

-- FAROOKH KHADEER HUSSAIN, Centre for Artificial Intelligence, School of Software, Faculty of Engineering and Information Technology, University of Technology Sydney, NSW, Australia.
+ -FAROOKH KHADEER HUSSAIN, Centre for Artificial Intelligence, School of Software, Faculty of Engineering and Information Technology, University of Technology Sydney, NSW, Australia.

  -MORTEZA SABERI, School of Business, University of New South Wales, Canberra, Australia.

  -OMAR KHADEER HUSSAIN, School of Business, University of New South Wales, Canberra, Australia.

  -ELIZABETH CHANG, School of Business, University of New South Wales, Canberra, Australia.

 * SLA Violation Prediction in Cloud Computing: A Machine Learning perspective -REYHANE ASKARI HEMMAT, ABDELHAKIM HAFID.